 AREAS OF INTEREST

-I'm especially interested in families: how we define them, the laws we create to uphold them, how we interact within them, and the strategies we use to create them.
-I'm particularly fascinated with men's relationships to their family and how the unspoken rules of masculinity can complicate and limit relationships.
+My research focuses primarily on families: how we define them, the legal frameworks that sustain them, the dynamics within them, and the strategies we employ to create them.
+I am especially intrigued by men's relationships to their families and how the implicit expectations of masculinity shape, complicate, and at times constrain these bonds.

 MASCULINITY